AdmiraalHugo/Relativ/README.md

 # ENJOY!

-You can support me here; https://www.patreon.com/relativty
+You can support me on here; https://www.relativty.net/campaigns/relativty-lm/